-(A) The Touch screen contains fixture, palette and group select buttons.
-It also shows legends for the playback faders and shows the current menu page and softkey buttons on the top right of the screen.

-(B) The Playback faders select and control cues and programs

-(C) The Preset playbacks give you additional (unpaged) playbacks and the macro buttons allow storage of playbacks such as strobe cues or frequent key sequences.

-(D) The Programming and setup controls configure and program the console.
+- (A) The Touch screen contains fixture, palette and group select buttons.
+It also shows legends for the playback faders and shows the current menu page and softkey buttons on the top right of the screen. - (B) The Playback faders select and control cues and programs - (C) The Preset playbacks give you additional (unpaged) playbacks and the macro buttons allow storage of frequent key sequences. - (D) The Programming and setup controls configure and program the console.

-The first version of the Tiger Touch had a slightly different front panel layout.
+The first version of the Tiger Touch has a slightly different front panel layout.